sftpgo/docs/docs/filesystem-actions.md

 This is useful for cleanup actions that need to empty a directory periodically while preserving the directory structure.

 The filesystem root, and a [virtual folder](#virtual-folders) mount point, can only have their contents deleted — they cannot be removed. `/` (or `/` resolved through a source folder) deletes the contents of that root and preserves it.
-An entry **without** the trailing slash whose placeholders resolve to the root or a mount point fails the action before deleting anything, rather than emptying the location and then failing on the final removal.
+An entry **without** the trailing slash whose placeholders resolve to the root, a mount point, or a directory with virtual folder mounts below it fails the action before deleting anything, rather than emptying the location and then failing on the final removal.
 To empty such a location, request contents deletion explicitly with a trailing `/`.

 ### Glob patterns